cdipaolo/Shogi/README.md

 #Shogi King
 This is an iOS 8 version of an extremely popular Japanese 'variant' (it was created around the same time) of western chess.
+I have commented a lot of code so anybody looking to do a similar project can *hopefully* get what I am doing.

 #Reasons for Making Source Open
 - For people who want to learn to do board game representation, this will be a resource.